-When establishing a non-profit organisation, founders can choose from a large range of legal forms.
-An organisation’s legal structure will determine the types of activities it is legally able to carry out and which government bodies it is required to seek registration from or report to.
+When establishing a non-profit organisation, founders can choose from a large range of legal formats.
+Find out more about the other types of legal structures here.
+Your organisation’s legal structure will determine the types of activities it is legally able to carry out and which government bodies it is required to seek registration from or report to.
 Incorporated associations are one possible structure of a non-profit organisation.

-Find out more about the other types of legal structures here.
+Incorporated associations are considered ‘legal persons’ under the law.
 An incorporated association has an identity distinct from its founders and members and will continue to exist even if they leave the organisation.
 It can also be sued, legally lease a property, enter into contracts or hold assets in its name.
-Incorporation provides some protection for an organisation’s members and/or directors but it also carries additional legal and administrative obligations, such as, accounting, auditing and annual reporting requirements.
+Incorporation provides some protection for an organisation’s members and/or directors but it also carries additional legal and administrative obligations, such as accounting, auditing and annual reporting requirements.

-There are number of conditions that an organisation wishing to incorporate must meet.
-These will differ depending on the state/territory in which the organisation seeks to become incorporated, for example, in Victoria the minimum number of members for an incorporated association is five.
-Below is a list of some of the prerequisites to incorporation in the state of Queensland, according to the body responsible for incorporated associations, Fair Trading Queensland:
+There are a number of conditions that an organisation wishing to incorporate must meet.
+These will differ depending on the state or territory in which the organisation seeks to become incorporated.
+For example, in Victoria the minimum number of members for an incorporated association is five.
+Below is a list of some of the common prerequisites to incorporation in the state of Queensland, according to the body responsible for incorporated associations, Fair Trading Queensland:

 - “Be a non-profit association